2012 Secrets to a Successful Building Design

 Secret #6 - People come because they are curious but they stay because of relationships.

-We need to engage them between the pew and the front door of the church.
-Preaching and music are important but people are looking for a family to connect with.
 Consider incorporating large foyer/commons areas your building, which are natural places to minister to and connect with others.

 Secret #8 - Paying off an ugly building is like paying off a dead horse.

 Secret #10 - God wants to be part of your building project.

 A building project can be a fantastic faith and growth journey, and God wants to bless you and be in the center of it all.
 Don't settle for anything less.